$500 - Earlybird

 9.00am - 4.30 pm

-“Premium” is the name of Australia’s first Script Lettering Class that teaches the amazing process that you need to tailor really special “Premium” Script Lettering for Logos, Packaging, Editorial Work, Premium Signage, and Brands.
+“Premium” is the name of Australia’s first Script Lettering Class that teaches the amazing process that you need to tailor “Premium” Script Lettering of a Professional standard, for Logos, Packaging, Editorial Work, Premium Signage, and Brands.
 You won’t be able to glean these special secrets in any other class, or graphic design program, nor in any calligraphy society in Australia.

 This intensive weekend lettering course offers a precious opportunity for you to be one of the first to follow in the steps of Australia’s new lettering leaders: Casey Schuurman, Monique Morin and Madeline Denys who attended our first script class in March, and are busy creating amazing and unique script wordmarks for signage, logos, and lettering projects (pictured below).
 Why get left behind? (please note that some of these drawings have been vectorized in illustrator – which is actually the easier part of the equation).